meghna-saxena/typescript/README.md

 ```

 * So names dont matter in functions, there only types matter, but in object names of properties also matters!
 And the reason is => in function, the order is important.
-The first agr should be a number, second should be a number and so on
+The first agr should be a number, second
+should be a number and so on.
 But in object, the order is unclear, order might change behind the scenes.

 Explicit types of object